 All additional verification documents must be turned in to the Financial Aid Office immediately upon request as indicated in your Communication Center and To-Do-List, within your MyCSN Student Account.

 All communication about financial aid will be sent to your MyCSN Communication Center.

 If you are applying for scholarships, you must also go through the CSN Scholarship Application Portal.
-The Priority Scholarship Filing Date for Fall 2018 was May 1, 2018; the final deadline is June 2, 2018.
+The Priority Scholarship Filing Date for Fall 2018 was May 1, 2018; the final deadline was June 2, 2018.